 Guanghua Tech Market

 To get the to subway station from where we are staying, my uncle took me by scooter.
 In Taiwan, scooters are a major form of transportation.
 Every street is crowded with people on scooters zig-zagging in between cars and trucks.
 After strapping on my helmet, I jumped on the back of my uncle's scooter and took a firm grip.
-We zoomed off, winding through narrow streets, cruising over a long bridge, and arriving at the MRT station.
-I used my subway skills to get a ticket and catch my train to Taipei Main Station.
+We zoomed off, winding through narrow streets, cruising over a long bridge, and arriving at the M

 I found Wendy's fiance in the location we had specified, but Wendy was nowhere to be found.
 After some searching and a phone call, we connected and went off to the market.
 Before shopping, we stopped to get some bubble tea and dinner at a dumpling shop.
 We sat down and ordered 3 different types of fried dumplings; they were all delicious, but I liked the spicy ones (the red ones) the best.